 1.3 Travel.
 Non-productive travel time is billed at 50% of hourly rates.
 Mileage is billed at current IRS rates.
 Per Diem travel is based on Federal GSA.gov rates for job site location and Priceline.com 3 star hotel rates.

 1.4.
 Payment.
 All payments shall be made in U.S. dollars in the United States by credit card, check or wire transfer of immediately available funds to account specified by Company.
 Buyer shall pay to Company one hundred percent (100%) of products and materials order at the time the order is submitted to Company.
-For services other than subscriptions, Buyer shall pay to Company fifty percent (50%) of such order at the time the order is submitted to Company, followed by an additional forty percent (40%) due and payable at substantial completion of work and the balance due at acceptance of work.
+For services other than subscriptions, Buyer shall pay to Company ten percent (10%) of such order at the time the order is submitted to Company, followed by an additional forty percent (40%) progress payment for materials ordering and delivery, followed by an additional forty percent (40%) due and payable at substantial completion of work and the balance due at final acceptance of work.

 All payments not received when due shall be subject to an additional charge of two percent (2%) per month (24% APR) or any fraction thereof, of the unpaid amount or the maximum rate permitted by law, whichever is less, until the date of payment.
 For late payments, Company also retains the right to stop work or terminate the contract at its option.
 Termination by Company under the provisions of this paragraph shall not relieve the Customer of the obligations of payments to Company for that part of the work performed prior to such termination.
 Company’s fulfillment of any order or mechanic’s lien is conditioned upon receipt of payment in full.
 In the event any portion or all of the account remains unpaid sixty (60) days after billing, the client shall pay all costs of collection, including reasonable attorneys fees.